 Jamaica's Mining and Quarrying Sector has been providing significant benefits for the economy since the discovery of high-grade bauxite in 1938.
-In 1952, the Mining Industry began trading in bauxite and became the country's largest export earner.
-To date, the Mining Industry contributes 2.7% of the country's GDP.
+In 1952, the Mining Industry began trading in bauxite and became the country's largest export earner - a trend which has continued for decades.
+As at end 2020, the Mining Industry accounted for 2.7% of the country's GDP.
 In 2018, receipts for bauxite and alumina exports were US\$1.1 billion.

 The island boasts a variety of metallic and nonmetallic minerals; however, the most valuable mineral products, with large reserves, are bauxite (6th largest globally) and limestone.
 Approximately 85 per cent of Jamaica's total surface coverage is limestone, with a capacity of 150 billion tonnes and extractable capacity of 50 billion tonnes.
 Jamaica's competitive advantage in the extractive industry is the potential for production of value added or derivative products for agricultural, chemical, metallurgical and industrial use.

-In 2019 through the Foundation for JAMPRO.
-Competitiveness and Growth Programme, initiated a "Limestone Value Chain Analysis Study".
-The aim was to determine the specific value-added limestone products that Jamaica could produce competitively to increase export of limestone products and address import substitution of limestone inputs for key products manufactured locally.
+In 2020 JAMPRO, through the Foundation for

+Competitiveness and Growth Programme, developed and disseminated a "Limestone Value Chain Analysis Study" in a bid to expose the various business opportunities in specific value-added limestone products. which Jamaica could competitively produce limestone products in order to increase its export in the sector and address import substitution of limestone inputs for key products manufactured locally.